-Position/Title: M.Sc.
+Position/Title: Ph.D.
 Student

 Office: ANNU 128

-I am currently a Master of Science by thesis student studying genomic inbreeding in turkeys under the supervision of Dr. Christine Baes and Dr. Ben Wood.
+I am currently a Ph.D.
+Student working under the advisement of Dr. Jennifer Ellis in the Department of Animal Biosciences.
 Throughout my undergraduate degree at the University of Guelph, my subjects of interest included biology and statistics.
-I also developed an interest for improving the health and well-being of animals through my extensive experience working in the veterinary industry with animals including cattle, horses, dogs, cats, and exotic and avian species.
-These passions and the constant desire to learn led me to pursue research in the field of animal breeding and genetics.
+I also developed an interest for improving the health and welfare of animals through my extensive experience working in the veterinary industry with animals including cattle, horses, dogs, cats, and exotic and avian species.
+These passions and the constant desire to learn led me to pursue graduate studies.